 Candida/yeast diaper dermatitis which begins in the folds of the skin, with satellite lesions

-Depending on the cause of dermatitis, symptoms of diaper rash may vary.
-A rash caused by contact dermatitis is red, shiny and mostly appears on the buttocks but not the folds in the area.
-However, a rash caused by a yeast infection usually begins in the creases or folds of the thighs, then spreading outwards.
-The rash is commonly red with satellite lesions.
+Depending on the cause of dermatitis, the appearance of diaper rash can vary.
+A rash caused by contact dermatitis is red and mostly appears on the backside but not the folds.
+However, a rash due to a yeast infection usually starts from the folds before spreading outwards.
+The rash is commonly associated with satellite lesions.

 Treatment may include: